strimzi/proposals/056-zk-kraft-migration.md

 * A `Kafka` custom resource.
 * One or more `KafkaNodePool`(s) for running the ZooKeeper based brokers.

-It would assume the operator is not using KRaft by default nor has the `+UseKRaft` feature gate enabled.

-First step for the user would be enabling the `+UseKRaft` feature gate unless it’s already enabled by default in a new operator release (depending on which Strimzi version this proposal will land).
+If the operator is not using KRaft by default nor has the `+UseKRaft` feature gate enabled, first step for the user would be enabling the `+UseKRaft` feature gate unless it’s already enabled by default in a new operator release (depending on which Strimzi version this proposal will land).
 So the current operator may need to be upgraded to the new release.
 In both cases, the operator is rolled, a new one starts and it’s able to handle the creation of new Apache Kafka clusters in KRaft mode but not migrating the old ZooKeeper based ones automatically.